Collectible card game: Magic: The Gathering and CCG craze (1990–1995)

 The enthusiasm from manufacturers was very high, but by the summer of 1995 at Gen Con, retailers had noticed CCG sales were lagging.
 The Magic expansion Chronicles was released in November and was essentially a compilation of older sets.
 It was maligned by collectors and they claimed it devalued their collections.
 Besides this aspect, the market was still reeling from too much product as Fallen Empires still sat on shelves alongside newer Magic expansions like Ice Age.
 The one new CCG that retailers were hoping to save their sales, Star Wars, was not released until very late in December.
 By then, Wizards of the Coast, the lead seller in the CCG market had announced a downsizing in their company and it was followed by a layoff of over 30 jobs.
 The excess product and lag in sales also coincided with an eight-month-long gap between Magic: The Gatherings expansions, the longest in its history.

-In Hungary, Power Cards Card Game, or HKK, was released in 1995 and was inspired by Magic: The Gathering.
+In Hungary, Beholder Kft. released Cards of Power (Hatalom Kártyái; HKK) in 1995, inspired by Magic: The Gathering.
 HKK was later released in the Czech Republic.
-HKK is still being made.
+As of 2018, HKK is still being made.